Degrees of freedom of a quadratic scalar-nonmetricity theory: Conclusion

 In Sec. \ref{sec:pert}, we then investigated linear cosmological perturbations for the physical class.
 We found that cases III, IV, and VII do not admit a consistent cosmological background, and therefore focused on cases II, V, and VI.
 At linear order in cosmological perturbations, these three cases propagate 10, 6, and 5 DOFs, respectively.

 In Sec. \ref{sec:sec_cons}, we carried out the Hamiltonian constraint analysis for cases II, V, and VI by tracking the time evolution of the primary constraints obtained in Sec. \ref{sec:pricons}.
-For case II, the preservation of the primary constraint generates a single secondary constraint $\chi_{N}^{(\mathrm{II})}$ and no tertiary constraints.
-Hence there are two constraints in total, both of which are second-class, leading to 10 propagating DOFs.
+For case II, the preservation of the primary constraint generates a single secondary constraint $\chi^{(\mathrm{II})}_{N}$ and no tertiary constraints.
+Hence, there are two constraints in total, both of which are second-class, leading to 10 propagating DOFs.
 This agrees with the perturbative result, in the sense that all 10 DOFs are already visible at linear order.
-For case V, the consistency of the three primary constraints $\phi_{i}^{(\mathrm{V})}$ yields three secondary constraints $\chi_{i}^{(\mathrm{V})}$.
-For case VI, there are four primary constraints $\phi_{N}^{(\mathrm{VI})}$ and $\phi_{i}^{(\mathrm{VI})}$, while their consistency conditions generate only two secondary constraints $\chi_{1}^{(\mathrm{VI})}$ and $\chi_{2}^{(\mathrm{VI})}$.
-In both cases V and VI, the Dirac matrices constructed from the Poisson brackets among the primary and secondary constraints are generically non-degenerate.
+For case V, the consistency of the three primary constraints $\phi^{(\mathrm{V})}_{i}$ yields three secondary constraints $\chi^{(\mathrm{V})}_{i}$.
+For case VI, there are four primary constraints $\phi^{(\mathrm{VI})}_{N}$ and $\phi^{(\mathrm{VI})}_{i}$, while their consistency conditions generate only two secondary constraints $\chi^{(\mathrm{VI})}_{1}$ and $\chi^{(\mathrm{VI})}_{2}$.
+In both cases V and VI, the Dirac matrices constructed from the Poisson brackets among the primary and secondary constraints are generically nondegenerate.
 Therefore, without imposing further conditions, no tertiary constraints arise.
 Consequently, both cases V and VI possess 6 second-class constraints in total and propagate 8 DOFs at the nonperturbative level.
 As a consistency check, we verified that STEGR (with a dynamical scalar field) is contained in case VI as a special limit and propagates 3 DOFs.

 Finally, comparing the two counting methods reveals a nontrivial mismatch in cases V and VI.
 The Hamiltonian analysis gives 8 DOFs for both cases, while only 6 and 5 modes, respectively, appear at linear order on an FLRW background.
 This mismatch indicates that some of the nonperturbative DOFs have vanishing quadratic kinetic terms on an FLRW background, so they are not captured by the linearized cosmological perturbations.
-These modes can become dynamical either beyond linear order around a cosmological background, or already at linear order on less symmetric backgrounds (e.g., inhomogeneous configurations).
+These modes can become dynamical either beyond linear order around a cosmological background or already at linear order on less symmetric backgrounds (e.g., inhomogeneous configurations).
 In this sense, cases V and VI exhibit a potential strong-coupling problem on cosmological backgrounds.
+We leave a dedicated determination of the associated strong-coupling scale to future work.